MaryamMozaffari97/Complex-CTF-challenge/README.md

 That includes 3 flags.

-Flag1 : /etc/passwd
+Flag1: /etc/passwd

-Flag2:Login page to the Php app: path -> /etc/hosts
+Flag2: Login page to the Php app: path -> /etc/hosts

 Flag3: After solving the SQLi challenge and entering the login page.